MManoah/order-of-operations-calculator/README.md

 # Java Calculator

-This calculator was made with Java and solves equations while following the order of operations
+This calculator was made with Java and solves equations while following the order of operations using a stack

 ## Project Overview